manovotny/manovotny.com/wp-content/plugins/github-updater/README.md

 */
 ~~~

-Optional headers `GitHub Access Token`, `GitHub Branch`, `GitHub Timeout`, `Bitbucket Branch`, and `Bitbucket Timeout` are available but not required.
+Optional headers `GitHub Access Token`, `GitHub Branch`, and `Bitbucket Branch` are available but not required.

-## Tagging

-If `GitHub Branch` or `Bitbucket Branch` is not specified (or is set to `master`), then the latest tag will be used.
-GitHub Updater will preferentially use a tag over a branch in this instance.

 ## Branch Support